tomhendra/courses/udemy--master-the-coding-interview/README.md

 - Projects inside portfolio are more important than the portfolio itself.
 - Can be simple, as long as it's fast and looks nice.
 - Add to ZTM job board once it's done.

+### Email

+- Applying for a job through a company's website or job board is not the best way to apply.
+- Employee referral has proven to be the best way to get an interview.
+- The most obvious method is to apply to places where friends and colleagues can refer you.
+- Use LinkedIn to find people to send direct messages to.
+- Use tools to find people's email addresses.
+- Target people who are gatekeepers.
+- Most big companies have incentives for referring someone.
+- Doesn't have to be online only, meetups and hackathons work too.
+- Nothing beats a referral.
+- Rather than sending a resume, send a link to your portfolio and directly ask if you can come in for an interview.
+Ask the head of HR if you wish.
+- Message lead developers or CTO and let them know you are interested in working for their company, would like to be where they are professionally.
+But don't ask for a job directly, rather ask whether they can meet for coffee to talk about themselves, and perhaps you can learn from them and find a referral.
+- Message CEO or president directly for smaller companies.
+- sample message:

+Hey $BOB,
+I saw your presentation at $CONFERENCE last year on Youtube (rr point to some work they have done).
+Great stuff; loved what you did with $FOO, in particular
+$COMMENT_PROVING_YOU_KNOW_WHAT_YOU'RE_TALKING_ABOUT.
+I'm also a $FOO developer.
+I noticed that your company is hiring or $ROLE.
+I’d love to be a part of your team.
+Do you have a few minutes to chat on Thursday about what you guys are doing?

+Thanks,
+Yourname
+Your website or any public profile link